Frequently Asked Questions

 In several cases, these organizations evolved from bodies chartered to raise money and construct the original Library building.
 In other instances, these organizations were formed after the dedication of the Library by friends of the President.

-Why should taxpayers support Presidential Libraries?
+How do taxpayers support Presidential Libraries?

-Presidential Libraries support NARA’s mission by preserving and providing access to materials from a crucial part of our government as well as materials from individuals who have played key roles in our government.
-The papers and records created by, for, or about Presidents, Vice Presidents, and their administrations document the key decisions, policy and activities of the institution of the Presidency - the highest policy level of government.
+NARA’s mission is to preserve and make available the records of the United States Government.
+Presidential Libraries support this mission by preserving and providing access to materials from the Executive Office of the President.
+The papers and records created by, for, or about Presidents, Vice Presidents, and their administrations document the key decisions, policy and activities of the institution of the Presidency.
 The documents and artifacts held by the Presidential Libraries not only inform society about the President as an individual and about his term in office, but also provide insights into the American experience.

 Building Details